 Best things to do in Tulum on a Budget

 Most likely you only have a few days in Tulum, in which case you’ll want to maximize seeing exactly what Tulum itself has to offer.
 If you have some more time then I recommend heading to some of the neighboring areas as well, such as Mahahual and Valladolid, where you’ll find my favorite cenote, Cenote Oxman.

 The most famous cenotes in Tulum include Gran Cenote and Calavera.
 I originally chose to visit Gran Cenote while in Tulum because it is the most famous of the cenotes in the area (aka the one that I was seeing all over Instagram).
-If I had more time I would have liked to spend some time exploring some of the other cenotes such as Dos Ojos and Carwash.
+It is absolutely beautiful but the ticket price is a bit steep at $25 USD.